loris-verga/TheDualityOfSimilarity/_includes/intro.md

 This ensures that no single feature dominates simply because it has larger numerical values.

-Once each subreddit has its stylometric signature, we again compare communities via **cosine similarity**, not Euclidean distance, because we want to measure **proportions**, not magnitudes.
+Once each subreddit has its stylometric signature, we again compare communities via **cosine similarity** as we want to measure **proportions**, not magnitudes like we would obtain with Euclidean distance.

 The resulting distance is: